 Most CRMs include very basic duplicate detection systems.
 Often, they identify duplicates using name and email or company name.
 This is an effective way to find surface-level duplicates.

 But by broadening the way that you match duplicates, you'll be able to identify more of them in your database.

 First, you can use both exact and similar matching in Insycle.
 With similar matching, you can match duplicates even when the data has slight differences between the two duplicate records.

 Using these options, Insycle's pre-built deduplication templates can help you match duplicates in a variety of ways.
-You could match using first name, last name, and email domain:

 Building multiple templates for deduplication allows you to catch and merge more duplicates that are gumming up your processes.

 Learn more about detecting duplicates in advanced ways: